WojciechMatuszewski/programming-notes/web/css/css.md

 was not something you enjoyed.

 **Now you can base the size of the child out of the size of the parent**.
-If the parent shrinks, the child can also shrink. **The container queries are like media queries but instead of looking at viewport, they look at the parent**.
+If the parent shrinks, the child can also shrink. **The container queries are like media queries, but instead of looking at viewport, they look at the parent**.

-Very useful stuff.
+Handy stuff.

-Why is this useful? **In the age of components, it is very hard to style them according to the viewport**.
+Why is this useful? **In the age of components, it is hard to style them according to the viewport**.
 Components are composable, they might "appear" in different contexts.
-Ideally they should "just work" no matter who the parent is.
+Ideally, they should "just work" no matter who the parent is.

 ```css
 .parent {